energietransitie/twomes-dataset-windesheim-assendorp2021/README.md

 All measurement data is structured according to the table below.
 By importing the parquet variant using [pandas.read_parquet()](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.read_parquet.html), you automatically get a DataFrame wih the recommended indices and data types.

 Alternatively, you can also read the zipped csv files, but this typically takes much longer.
-You can use the code below to endup with a DataFrame with the recommended indices and data types:
+You can use the code below to end up with a DataFrame with the recommended indices and data types:

 ```
 TODO: insert pandas.read_csv() code here